James Kirby

 James also writes occasionally as a private client expert for LexisNexis.

-James has significant experience in Court of Protection applications, acting for deputies, attorneys, private individuals and the Official Solicitor.
+James has significant experience in Court of Protection applications, acting for deputies, attorneys, private individuals, the Official Solicitor and the Public Guardian.

 James’s notable cases in the Court of Protection include: